How to make gazpacho – a Spaniard’s guide

 I like to use the tomatoes and pepper as they are (it’s muuuch easier and it usually doesn’t make the resulting gazpacho any rougher), but I recommend peeling the cucumbers if using a variety with thick skin, like Persian ones.

-Since I love smooth, drinkable gazpacho, I love the results we get with our Thermomix (also because a bigger blender allows me to make more at once).
+Since I love smooth, drinkable gazpacho, I love the results we get with our Thermomix.
+Also, such bigger blenders allow to make more at once.

-But when I just want one serving, I use a regular hand blender.
+But when I just want one serving, I sometimes use a regular hand blender to save me the cleaning afterwards.

 Adding olive oil at the end keeps a vibrant pink hue.